joshuef/stableset_net/adr/libp2p/identify-interval.md

 ##Decision

-We decrease the identify interval to once every two hours.
+We decrease the identify interval to once every hour.
 (It would be sent out on any node joining, and realistically things will not change too often here.)

 ##Consequences